psychemedia/middle-english-romances/sir-amadace.md

 The knave did as his master commanded, but so foul a stench was in the chapel that he might not endure it.
 He drew his hood over his face, and going to the door, looked in through a glass window, to learn what marvel was there; and he saw a bier with candles burning about it and a woman sitting by, right sorrowful.
 But he could not stay there longer, so returned to his master and told what he had seen.

-" Sir, I have been at yonder chapel, and have seen a marvel that makes my heart as heavy as lead!
+"Sir, I have been at yonder chapel, and have seen a marvel that makes my heart as heavy as lead!
 There stands a bier with candles, and a lone woman sits by it in heavy sorrow.
 But so evil is the stench, that not for the palfrey on which I ride would I stay there longer!
 I trow I have caught my death! "

 Then Sir Amadas commanded his squire to go and bring him tidings of that woman.
 And as he looked in through the window, he found it all as the knave had said, and had great pity; but the evil stench drove him too away, and he returned, saying: " Good my lord, now by your leave, take it not ill; but ye may not have tidings by me.
 There stands the bier with the candles and nothing more; and the woman sighs piteously and wrings her hands, crying on Heaven's King how long must she be there, and saying: ' Dear God, how may this be, that I should have such sorrow as to watch him rotting on his bier!'
 Yet she swears that she will not leave him alone, so dear was he to her, until she drops dead on the stones."